Invarion/invarion-docs/docs/rapid-plan/rapidplan-basics/moving-objects.md

 Of course there will be times when you will need to move a placed object  on the RapidPlan canvas.
 This is accomplished using the move handle.

-## Moving one or more objects on the plan
+## Moving one or more Objects on the Plan

 - Select the item or items that you wish to move.
 - Click and drag your selected object (if you have more than one object selected, you can use any of the move handles that are showing).